This post was updated on February 6, 2020 to reflect changing trends and research in organizational turnover rates.

-Picking up the tasks of another position until it is adequately filled can be stressful and overwhelming.
-After all, they didn’t quit so why do they feel as though they are being punished?
-Chances are this will lead to a lower employee morale, which leads us to our next impact:
+Odds are, picking up the tasks of another position until it is filled adds stress to employees.
+After all, they didn’t quit, so why do they feel punished?
+Ultimately, this leads to lower employee morale.

 It lowers employee morale

 If you have a high turnover rate, then there was likely an issue with employee morale years ago.
 However, once a high volume of employees commits to leaving, the level of morale drops even lower.

 For starters, you have a team of workers.
 Once a few leave, others may feel left behind.
 Their peers moved on to “greener pastures,” and they feel stuck here.
 Once more and more people start leaving, they’ll wonder why in the world they are still there.